ionic-team/capacitor/README.md

 _Disclaimer: Our roadmap is subject to change at any time and has no specific date guarantees_

 2020 and beyond: The core Capacitor project is now stable.
-Maintenance is ongoing (including support for new mobile OS's, bugs, etc.).
+Maintenance is ongoing (including support for new mobile operating system versions, bugs, etc.).
 Going forward, most new functionality will be implemented as plugins.
 For the latest updates, track new releases [here](https://github.com/ionic-team/capacitor/releases) or milestones [here](https://github.com/ionic-team/capacitor/milestones).

 [2019](https://blog.ionicframework.com/capacitor-in-2019-native-progressive-web-apps-for-all/)